 Are you interested in serving?
 Please sign up HERE.

 connects people with land and provides the supplies and knowledge necessary to grow healthful, chemical-free foods.
 Through our work with immigrant and refugee women and children, we help put fresh vegetables and fruits into the hands of families who otherwise would not have access to healthy foods.
 We have a vision of every central Minnesota household utilizing local, sustainably grown or ethically-produced food, goods and services.
 Our mission is to facilitate local, sustainable food production and markets for a diverse Central Minnesota.

 CMSP embraces an intergenerational and cross-cultural model at all times to gain strength and insight from the diversity of communities we serve.
 We achieve our mission by helping people find their way back to gardens, nature and a sense of community.
 We are also committed to expanding economic opportunities through sustainable food production in the greater St. Cloud area.

 Summer is really the season to help out as we get involved in Community Gardens around the St. Cloud region.
 We also need people who want to get their hands dirty to plant, weed, and harvest!

-Faith in action for AUGUST
+Faith in action For October